OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

 for the symbol `Param.Name` of "Bob", the resulting resolved string is `"The value of Job Parameter 'Name' is: Bob"`.

+When the `EXPR` extension is enabled, the `<StringInterpExpr>` grammar is extended to support the full expression language including arithmetic, conditionals, function calls, list operations, and more.
+See the [Expression Language](2026-02-Expression-Language#11-extended-format-string-grammar) specification for the extended grammar, type system, and evaluation semantics.

 #### 7.3.1.
 Value References

 |**Value**|**Description**|**Scope**|